superoneio/awesome-eos/README-en.md

 ### DApp Ecosystem

+* [EOS LIVE](https://eos.live)，The first product and information aggregation platform for EOS community.
 * [AWOO!](http://wolf.social), A dapp that enables users to collaborate on missions to better society.
 Goal is to bring peace, prosperity, and abundance.
 * [AZARUS](https://azarus.io), A fair, reliable, and transparent platform to play and bet for tokens.
 Specifically built towards the video games industry.
 * [Billionaire Token](https://billionairetoken.com), Billionaire Token.
 Decentralized games on the blockchain such as raffle & burner, dice, and hold’em.
 The token is deflationary and tokens will be burned every week during the raffle.